citp/privacy-policy-historical/t/tw/twe/tweakandtrick.com.md

 **Third party products, links and services**

 We may include or offer third party links, products or services on our website.
 These third party sites have individual privacy policies.
 We have no responsibility or liability for the content and activities of these third party products and websites.
-Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.
+Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these third party resources.

 **Log Files**

 Like many other Web sites, we make use of log files.
 These files merely logs visitors to the site - usually a standard procedure for hosting companies and a part of hosting services's analytics.
 The information inside the log files includes internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date/time stamp, referring/exit pages, and possibly the number of clicks.
 This information is used to analyze trends, administer the site, track user's movement around the site, and gather demographic information.
-IP addresses, and other such information are not linked to any information that is personally identifiable.
+IP addresses, and other such information.

 **Do we use cookies?**

 We use cookies to store information about visitors' preferences, to record user-specific information on which pages the site visitor accesses or visits, and to personalize or customize our web page content based upon visitors' browser type or other information that the visitor sends via their browser.

-Google, as a third party vendor, uses cookies to serve ads on our site.
+Google, as a third party vendor, uses cookies to analyze our website traffic and serve ads.
 Google's use of the DART cookie enables it to serve ads to our users based on their visit to our site and other sites on the Internet.
 Users may opt out of the use of the DART cookie by visiting the Google ad and content network privacy policy.

 If you wish to disable cookies, you may do so through your browser options.
-More detailed information about cookie management with specific web browsers can be found at the browsers' website.
+More detailed information about cookie management with specific web browsers can be found at your web browsers' website.

 Terms of Use